xeneta/ratestask/README.md

 a free API for retrieving currency exchange information.

-## Batch processing
+## Batch Processing Task

-Imagine you need to receive and update big batches of new prices, ranging within tens of thousands of items, conforming to a similar format.
-Describe, using a couple of paragraphs, how would you design the system to be able to handle those requirements.
-What factors do you need to take into consideration?
+Imagine you need to receive and update batches of tens of thousands of new prices, conforming to a similar format.
+Describe, using a couple of paragraphs, how you would design the system to be able to handle those requirements.
+Which factors do you need to take into consideration?

 # Extra details